h3/django-idefix/README.md

 ### Planned

- - add row: populate fields from model
+ - add row: populate fields from model, use defaults
  - delete row
  - add field: constrain with model fields
  - fields, rows: populate with random data with django-faker